 The first thing I do when I enter a new community is check out their community guidelines.
 I'm not saying I'm perfect, but it's likely that most of your community members won't do this.
 And let's be honest, this is one of the most important steps involved in joining a new community — people need to know what type of conduct is acceptable and what isn't.

-Your community rules, and how they’re laid out will tell me most of what I need to know about the community itself.
-I can tell what the community manager thinks about the users, how much effort they put in to the basics of setup, and what kind of community I can expect to see when I start posting.
-It’s also part of the community that rarely sees any real effort or thought, which I’ve always found strange.
-It’s the template for how your community acts and behaves, and it should be a high priority for any community manager.
+Your community rules, and how they’re laid out, will tell your members most of what they need to know about the community itself.
+For instance, can tell what the community manager thinks about the users, how much effort they put in to the basics of setup, and what kind of community I can expect to see when I start posting.
+It also tells me a bit about how much members can get away with.

 Which Rules Does Your Community Need?

-- Make it clear to your users what they should do if they have a complaint about a moderator.
+Complaint process: Make it clear to your users what they should do if they have a complaint about a moderator.
 Leaving them a clear pressure valve prevents that drama from spilling out into the forums.
 No user should be confused about what to do if they have a problem.